SecretFoundation/SNIPs/SNIP-52.md

 # Modes: Counter Mode vs TxHash Mode

 Each channel can operate in one of two modes: Counter Mode, or TxHash Mode.
+A channel's mode should either be hardcoded or set during contract initialization.
+It should never change.

 There is a trade-off between these two modes.
-Counter Mode is easier for clients but less secure.
+Counter Mode is easier on clients but less secure.

 In Counter Mode:
  - ✅ clients only have to recompute a channel's notification ID each time they receive a notification from that channel